Red-Keep/cookiecutter_packer/CONTRIBUTING.md

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/jasimmonsv/cookiecutter-packer/issues.
+The best way to send feedback is to file an issue in the project [repo](https://github.com/jasimmonsv/cookiecutter-packer/issues).

 If you are proposing a new feature: